 A walking safari goes beyond spotting large animals; it’s an opportunity to observe the finer details of Pafuri.
 The delicate footprints of a sengi between rocks, the imprint of a leopard tortoise shell in the sand, and the bright yellow petals of the devil’s thorn flower scattered along the path all contribute to the experience.

-Harlequin Quail.
+Sengi.
 Image courtesy of Albert McLean

 Brent Evans & Cyril Baloyi.
 Image courtesy of Kim Paffen